Bat-Fam: Writing

 On December 25, 2023, Roth said the series would further explore the version of Gotham City featured in the film.
 He also revealed the series would feature characters and elements from the Batman comics that had to be dropped from Merry Little Batman.

 Casting

 In September 2025, it was confirmed that Luke Wilson, Yonas Kibreab, and James Cromwell would star in the series, reprising their roles from Merry Little Batman as Batman, Damian Wayne and Alfred Pennyworth, respectively, with Haley Tju, London Hughes, Michael Benyaer and Bobby Moynihan joining the main cast.
 Reid Scott, Kevin Michael Richardson, Diedrich Bader, and Natasha Leggero were also cast in undisclosed roles.

 Animation

 The series uses the same art style as Merry Little Batman, which was inspired by the works of Ronald Searle.
 Guillaume Fesquet returned from the film as art director.

 Release

-Bat-Fam was released on November 10, 2025, in Amazon Prime Video.
+Bat-Fam was released on November 10, 2025, on Amazon Prime Video.
 It was originally set for release on HBO Max.
-A behind-the -scenes look was held at the 2025 Annecy International Animation Film Festival, while an episode of the series premiered as a preview on the New York Comic Con 2025.
+A behind-the-scenes look was held at the 2025 Annecy International Animation Film Festival, while an episode of the series premiered as a preview on the New York Comic Con 2025.

+Awards

+Bat-Fam was nominated for Outstanding Achievement for Character Design in an Animated Television / Broadcast Production for Benjamin Tong for the episode "A Knight at the Movies" at the 53rd Annie Awards.